ningtian/ningtian.github.io/_posts/2016-12-28-ning-tian-launched.md

 Time flies.
 Now comes the end of 2016.
 It is the time to look back and to see what I did in the past year.

-In 2016 I took four courses: Adapative Singla Processing, Applied Numerical Linear Algebra, Optimal Estimation, and Energy Storage System Control.
-I started my research and submitted one conference paper and one journal paper.
-In June I flied back to China with my wife and held our wedding on July 9th in my hometown, Feicheng, Shandong.
-I started a regular swimming exercise since September.
+In 2016 I took four courses: Adaptive Signal Processing, Applied Numerical Linear Algebra, Optimal Estimation, and Energy Storage System Control.
+Besides, I stepped into a second phase of PhD training, i.e., research study, and I submitted one conference paper and one journal paper at the end of this year.
+In June I flied back to China with my wife and held our wedding ceremony on July 9th in my hometown.
+After I returned back to America, I started a regular plan of jogging and swimming, almost three times per week.

-Due to my poor background on control, I laid my emphasis on course study and kind of ignored the research.
-In fact, for a Phd student, research is the most important and determinant.
-Although I still worked hard on my research, the work was driven by my supervisor or the deadline instead of by my personal motivation, which resulted in that I missed several conference deadlines and spent the whole year preparing the paper.
-I here make a list of the preparation for the paper, and it can be seen that the work is serverely delayed and I did not have clear idea about research.
-In the next year, I would put the research at the first place and try to motivate myself.
+Although required to start doing research, I was not well prepared especially mentally.
+Every time when encountered with difficulties in research, I simply quit, turn to other easier stuff, and thus missed a few conference deadlines.
+I did not finish the paper until the end of this year.
+What a nightmare!
+Despite struggling with research, it is necessary and beneficial to review the whole preparation process of my first research paper.

-**January 11**: Start the work of battery thermal modelling.
+**January 11**: Started the work of battery thermal modelling.

-**February 25**: Get a stable matrix A.
+**February 25**: Got a stable matrix A.

-**February 9**: A model for a battery cell is done.
+**February 9**: A model for a battery cell was done.

-**March 16**: A model for a battery pack consisting of three cells is developed.
+**March 16**: A model for a battery pack consisting of three cells was developed.

-**March 23**: Apply the Kalman filter on temperature distribution estimation of a battery pack.
+**March 23**: Applied the Kalman filter on temperature distribution estimation of a battery pack.

-**May 27**: Start trying to apply the DKF on battery pack and the corresponding stability proof.
+**May 27**: Started trying to apply the DKF on battery pack and the corresponding stability proof.

-**June 6**: Fix the problem that matrix A becomes unstable when grids become finer.
+**June 6**: Fixed the problem that matrix A became unstable when grids were finer.

-**June 10**: The DKF codes of the battery pack are developed and a draft of the battery model is done.
+**June 10**: The DKF codes of the battery pack were developed and a draft of the battery model was done.

-**June 17**: Start writing the Introduction.
+**June 17**: Started writing the Introduction.

-**June 18**: Apply a modified heat generation term related with currents, though constant still.
+**June 18**: Applied a modified heat generation term related with currents, though constant still.

 **June 19 – July 18**: Back to China.

-**July 29**: Start writing the Methodology.
+**July 29**: Started writing the Methodology.

-**August 12**: The battery pack model part in the Methodology is done.
+**August 12**: The battery pack model part in the Methodology was done.

-**August 13**: The heat generation term is modified to be time varying instead of being constant, and simulation results are greatly improved.
+**August 13**: The heat generation term was modified to be time varying instead of being constant, and simulation results were greatly improved.

-**August 15**: The decomposition strategy of the battery pack is changed to the one based on the battery number.
+**August 15**: The decomposition strategy of the battery pack was changed to the one based on the battery number.

-**August 19**: The Methodology is almost done.
+**August 19**: The Methodology was almost done.

-**August 26**: Start writing the Result.
+**August 26**: Started writing the Result.

-**September 9**: A paper draft except Abstract and Conclusion is almost done and start the work of stability proof.
+**September 9**: A paper draft except the Abstract and Conclusion was almost done and started the work of stability proof.

-**September 19**: Submit a conference paper, although the stability proof is unfinished.
+**September 19**: Submitted a conference paper, although the stability proof was unfinished.

-**October 14**: Journal paper is almost done and ready to submit.
+**October 14**: Journal paper was almost done and ready to submit.

-**November 12**: Paper is finally done and submitted.
+**November 12**: Paper was finally done and submitted.

+In 2017 I would place research in the first place, to be more motivated and to earn more achievements.